Abrar2652/Map-of-Bangladesh/README.md

 Now if we find '.' character in string, then we'll print a new line.
 The ASCII value of the '.' is 46 and a new line is 10.

-If the position of the character in the string is even and it's not a null character (ASCII 64), then we'll print a space (ASCII 32).
+If the position of the character in the string is even, then we'll print a space (ASCII 32) until the value of the variable 'c' decreases to 0.

-If the position of the character in the string is odd and it's not a null character (ASCII 64), then we'll print a '|'.
+If the position of the character in the string is odd, then we'll print a '|' until the value of the variable 'c' decreases to 0.